-&lt;sup>1 From 3 June 2024, scheduled plant and wholesale demand response units will be referred to by the umbrella term 'scheduled resources'.
+1 From 3 June 2024, scheduled plant and wholesale demand response units will be referred to by the umbrella term 'scheduled resources'.

-Term Definition High Resolution Data Data measured and transmitted to AEMO in near real time by devices with GPS clock synchronisation (or equivalent technology) and a typical sample rate of 20 millisecond intervals, allowing for accurate representation of power system behaviour, including during transient events, including: measurements of system frequency and electrical time; and data measured by PMU and HSM devices that is transmitted for real time operation purposes, but excluding Dispatch Data.
-HSM High Speed Monitor ICCP Inter-Control Center Communications Protocol - IEC 60870-6 TASE.2 and its extensions Intervening Facility An NSP Intervening Facility or a Non-NSP Intervening Facility, being a DCF that is required or permitted to transmit Operational Data directly to and from an AEMO co-ordinating centre under this Standard.
-For clarity, an Intervening Facility does not include any facility or service provided by AEMO for communication between an Intervening Facility and an AEMO co-ordinating centre .
+Term Definition High Resolution Data Data measured and transmitted to AEMO in near real time by devices with GPS clock synchronisation (or equivalent technology) and a typical sample rate of 20 millisecond intervals, allowing for accurate representation of power system behaviour, including during transient events, including: measurements of system frequency and electrical time; and data measured by PMU and HSM devices that is transmitted for real time operations operation purposes, but excluding Dispatch Data.
+HSM High Speed Monitor ICCP Inter-Control Center Communications Protocol - IEC 60870-6 TASE.2 and its extensions 2 Intervening Facility An NSP Intervening Facility or a Non-NSP Intervening Facility, being a DCF that is required or permitted to transmit Operational Data directly to and from an AEMO controlco-ordinating centre under this Standard.
+For clarity, an Intervening Facility does not include any facility or service provided by AEMO for communication between an Intervening Facility and an AEMO controlco- ordinating centre.
 NER National Electricity Rules.
 A reference to NER followed by a number is to the corresponding rule or clause of the NER.
-Non-NSP Intervening Facility A DCF that: is not an asset of, or provided by, an NSP; receives Polls directly from AEMO co-ordinating centres; collects data from an RME (whether directly or via an aggregation facility) and relays that data to AEMO co-ordinating centres; and relays Control Commands from control centre to RCE.
-NSP (TNSP, DNSP) Network Service Provider (including a Transmission Network Service Provider, and a Distribution Network Service Provider, but excluding a Market Network Service Provider) NSP Intervening Facility A DCF that: is provided and maintained by an NSP; receives Polls either directly from an AEMO co-ordinating centre or (where this Standard permits) via another NSP Intervening Facility; collects data from RME or another NSP Intervening Facility and relays that data to an AEMO co-ordinating centre or (where this Standard permits) another NSP Intervening Facility; and relays Control Commands from an AEMO co-ordinating centre to RCE or another NSP Intervening Facility.
-Operational Data An umbrella term for all data required to be transmitted to or from AEMO co-ordinating centres using RME, RCE and the Intervening Facilities for AEMO's market and power system security functions.
-Unless otherwise specified, Operational Data includes Dispatch Data, High Resolution Data, System Security Primary Data and System Security Secondary Data.
+Non-NSP Intervening A DCF that: Facility is not an asset of, or provided by, an NSP; receives Polls directly from AEMO controlco-ordinating centres; collects data from an RME (whether directly or via an aggregation facility) and relays that data to AEMO controlco-ordinating centres; and relays Control Commands from control centre to RCE.
+NSP (TNSP, DNSP) Network Service Provider (including a Transmission Network Service Provider, and a Distribution Network Service Provider, but excluding a Market Network Service Provider) NSP Intervening Facility A DCF that: • is provided and maintained by an NSP; • receives Polls either directly from an AEMO controlco-ordinating centre or (where this Standard permits) via another NSP Intervening Facility; • collects data from RME or another NSP Intervening Facility and relays that data to an AEMO controlco-ordinating centre or (where this Standard permits) another NSP Intervening Facility; and • relays Control Commands from an AEMO controlco-ordinating centre to RCE or another NSP Intervening Facility.
+Operational Data An umbrella term for all data required to be transmitted to or from AEMO controlco-ordinating centres using RME, RCE and the Intervening Facilities for AEMO's market and power system security functions-.
+Unless otherwise specified, Operational Data includes Dispatch Data, High Resolution Data, Primary-System Security Primary Data and Secondary System Security Secondary Data.
 PMU Phasor Measurement Unit Poll An electronic request sent from a control centre or an Intervening Facility to RME to request Status Indications, Discrete Values or Analogue Values.
-System Security Primary Data Telemetered data relating to: all transmission network assets and dual function assets; and plant that is directly connected to such network assets, but excluding Dispatch Data.
-RCE Remote control equipment as defined in the NER, but not limited to power stations and substations - Equipment used to control the operation of elements of a facility or the provision of a service from a control centre .
+Primary-System Security Primary Data Telemetered data relating to: all transmission network assets that operate at a nominal voltage of at least 220 kV or areand dual function assets; and plant that is directly connected to such network assets, but excluding Dispatch Data.
+RCE Remote control equipment as defined in the NER, but not limited to power stations and substations - Equipment used to control the operation of elements of a facility or the provision of a service from a control centre.
 Resilient Network A communication network which has back-up power supplies sufficient to sustain operation for at least 10 hours following loss of external AC (alternating current) supply.
-RME Remote monitoring equipment as defined in the NER - Equipment installed to enable monitoring of a facility from a control centre .
+RME Remote monitoring equipment as defined in the NER - Equipment installed to enable monitoring of a facility from a control centre.

-&lt;sup>2 International Electrotechnical Commission (IEC), available for purchase https://webstore.iec.ch/publication
+$^{^2\} International\ Electrotechnical\ Commission\ (IEC),\ available\ for\ purchase\ https://webstore.iec.ch/publication$